 In this Raspberry Pi Pico series tutorial, we will learn how to interface a PIR Motion Sensor with Raspberry Pi Pico.
 A PIR sensor is a sensor that is used to detect the presence of an object by measuring the infrared radiation emitted by the object.
 PIR sensors are used in various applications, including security systems, motion detectors, and automatic doors.
 PIR sensors can be used with Raspberry Pi Pico to detect the presence of people or objects.

 - Raspberry Pi PIco —>https://amzn.to/3LCIoWq

 What is a PIR Motion Sensor?

-PIR sensors are available in a many variety of shapes and sizes in market.
+PIR sensors are available in many varieties of shapes and sizes in the market.
 In this tutorial we use The HC SR501 PIR Motion Sensor, This sensor is a good choice for this tutorial because it’s easy to use and it’s already

 The PIR sensor has three pins: power, ground, and signal.

 Circuit Diagram of PIR Motion Sensor with Raspberry Pi Pico